Editorial brunch guide

 Where to start with brunch and coffee in Berlin

-Use this when breakfast is part of the plan but coffee cannot become an afterthought.
-The page favors rooms where brunch, daylight, and roaster-backed cups all pull their weight.
+Breakfast is part of the plan, but coffee cannot become an afterthought.
+The strongest rooms make brunch, daylight, and roaster-backed cups all pull their weight.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Father Carpenter for the best first brunch: A hidden courtyard room where atmosphere and house-roasted coffee both matter.
-Use Silo Coffee for the best breakfast anchor: A Friedrichshain brunch stop with enough manual brew depth to keep coffee people interested.
-Keep 19grams for the best roaster-backed option: A useful Alexanderplatz pick when brunch needs to sit inside a wider coffee network.
+Father Carpenter is the best first brunch: A hidden courtyard room where atmosphere and house-roasted coffee both matter.
+Silo Coffee is the best breakfast anchor: A Friedrichshain brunch stop with enough manual brew depth to keep coffee people interested.
+19grams is the best roaster-backed option: A useful Alexanderplatz pick when brunch needs to sit inside a wider coffee network.

 Father Carpenter is the most atmospheric first pick.
 Silo leans more breakfast-focused, while 19grams gives the clearest roaster-backed network read.
 The strongest options are split between Mitte, Friedrichshain, and Alexanderplatz, so choose by where the rest of your day starts.